civol/HDLRuby/README.md

 #### Behavioral description in a system.

-In a system, paraellel behavioral descriptions are declared using the `par` keyword.  and sequential behavioral descriptions are declared using the the `seq` keyword.
+In a system, parallel behavioral descriptions are declared using the `par` keyword, and sequential behavioral descriptions are declared using the `seq` keyword.
 They are the equivalent of the Verilog `always` blocks.

 A behavior is made of a list of events (the sensitivity list) upon which it is